What are the mobility information points?

 MIP members meet every 6 to 7 weeks to exchange on the latest regulatory updates or pressing questions.
-Special meetings with external guests and experts are also planned throughout the year to deal with specific issues such as visas within the Schengen space (with representatives from DG Home and EAC as well as Pearle*), Brexit (with Latitude Law), touring with musical instruments (with Pearle* and American League of Orchestras), etc.
+Special meetings with external guests and experts are also planned throughout the year to deal with specific issues.
+For instance in 2022, issues discussed included visas within the Schengen space (with representatives from DG Home and EAC as well as Pearle*), Brexit (with Latitude Law), and touring with musical instruments (with Pearle* and American League of Orchestras).

 MIP representatives often take part in conferences, meetings, markets, workshops (such as WOMEX, Visa for Music, MAMA etc.) - see the events archive for more info.

 The group is coordinated by ITI and IGBK, through Touring Artists.

 - Czech Republic: CzechMobility.Info (hosted by Arts and Theatre Institute)